 - Large.
 This will vary depending on your niche, but joining a group with just a handful of people probably won’t take you that far.

 - Active.
 How many posts does the group have?
 When was the last post?

 - Relevant.
 Common sense, but keep your search limited to groups that are relevant to your niche.

 Google+ allows you to tag other Plus users that you follow.
 This is a simple way to grab the attention of influencers and tap into their audience so that you can gain more followers.
-Remember, don’t tag people just for the sake of name dropping.
+Remember, don’t tag people just for the sake of name-dropping.
 Ask for their advice or feedback.
-Share a relevant post or piece of information with.
+Share a relevant post or piece of information.

 Google+ may not be as relevant as Twitter, LinkedIn, or Facebook for some freelancers, it’s still an active community where freelancers can make valuable connections and build their brand if they have an active profile and network with the right groups.
 However, because there’s still some uncertainty with the future of Google+, don’t forget to share your content, links, etc. on other social networks so that if Google+ disappears, you still have a presence elsewhere.